 CIRC is a member-led coalition, meaning that our work is shaped by the dozens of groups and organizations across the state that make up our membership –– from smaller groups like Durango’s Compañeros: Four Corners Immigrant Resource Center to more large-scale ones like the ACLU of Colorado.
 We support member organizations with policy analysis, advocacy, and leadership development, and members determine our policy priorities through an annual statewide convening and vote.
 Organization leaders from each of Colorado’s regions are also elected to serve on CIRC’s Board of Directors.

 Any Colorado-based group or organization passionate about immigration justice can become a CIRC member!
 Faith groups, student organizations, neighborhood associations, or any other kind of group is welcome to apply for membership.
 Membership requires $100 in annual dues, which can be managed through a payment plan if needed.

 Apply below, or contact your regional organizer with any questions:

 Denver Metro Area: Chau Phan firstname.lastname@example.org

-Mountain region (Garfield, Pitkin, and Summit counties): Mateo Lozano firstname.lastname@example.org
+Mountain Region (Garfield, Pitkin, and Summit counties): Laura Segura firstname.lastname@example.org

 Benefits for CIRC Member Organizations